JuheonChu/Comp491-Transformers-TechSpike/projects/albert Q&A/README.md

 We implemented ALBERT Question-Answering model with Google Colab.
 Click [Here](https://colab.research.google.com/) how to launch Google Colab and manage its settings.
 So, it is necessary to change the runtime type to GPU settings.
 Here is the manual how to change the [Google Colab Runtime setting](https://research.google.com/colaboratory/local-runtimes.html)

-You can choose one of the ways to check your GPA settings.
+You can choose one of the ways to check your GPU settings.

   - #### NVIDIA
   ```bash